 Other Options

-Now that you know more about Sling TV and FuboTV, here are some alternative streaming solutions to watch the Chicago Cubs online.
+Now that you know more about Sling TV and Fubo, here are some alternative streaming solutions to watch the Chicago Cubs online.
 Each service offers a free trial or promo, so you can watch some free or discounted TV and see if you like the plan enough to pay for it.

 Here are the alternatives:

-- Hulu with Live TV – 85+ channels and Hulu on-demand for $94.99 per month.
+- Hulu + Live TV – 85+ channels and Hulu on-demand for $94.99 per month.
 Packages include local channels (in most areas), TBS, FSN, ESPN, and more.
 Our Hulu Live review has more to offer.

-- YouTube TV – 85+ channels, an on-demand library, and an unlimited cloud-DVR for $64.99/month.
+- YouTube TV – 85+ channels, an on-demand library, and an unlimited cloud DVR for $64.99/month.
 Stream ESPN networks, local channels, FS1, TBS, and more.
 Our YouTube TV review has more details.

 - ESPN+ – For $6.99 per month or $69.99 per year, stream live and on-demand MLB, with access to other major events and leagues like NFL and UFC.